AnthonyMancia3670/testinrepo/README.md

 #Anthony Mancia

-##The purpose of the project is to test UI using the sampleview
+##The purpose of the project is to test how the app interacts with diffrent Ui elements